May 2021 – 2nd Edition

 Knowing pine seedling buying options, where to get information, and what’s suitable for your land is key to getting successful results.
 We’ve outlined 5 Questions that can help you meet your goals and grow a beautiful, profitable forest.

 1. What are my various genetic seedling choices and what are the key differences among them?

 No longer are seedlings a commodity purchase so it’s essential to know your options.
 Research and development have brought many choices for every landowner and the ability to improve the return on investment on their pine forest.

-As loblolly pine is the most important tree for commercial reforestation in the U.S. south, there are three options for this important species: conventional Open-Pollinated (OP) to Mass Control Pollinated (MCP®) and Varietals.
+As loblolly pine is the most important tree for commercial reforestation in the U.S. south, there are three options for this important species: conventional Open-Pollinated (OP) to Mass Control Pollinated (MCP®).
 Mass-controlled pollination’s meticulous and complex process gives MCP seedlings even stronger and more predictable superior traits that ensure higher growth rates and better log quality, thereby yielding more sawtimber trees-per-acre.
-And the very best trees are replicated exactly in Varietal seedlings, which offer the maximum return on investment for landowners in their commercial reforestation efforts.

 2. What is the experience and background of the person giving you information and advice on your forest investment for your land?